eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

 ## Sentinel 2

+# NDVI

-We will calculate the Normalized Difference Vegetation Index (NVDI) for data from the Sentinel-2 mission.
+We will calculate the Normalized Difference Vegetation Index (NDVI) for data from the Sentinel-2 mission.
 This requires both the red (B04) and near-infrared (B08) bands.
 We will work with these at 20-metre resolution.